Cloud-SPAN/metatranscriptomics/README.md

     -   Carry out adapter trimming and quality filtering

-    -   Remove rRNA sequences from RNA-seq data
+    -   Sort rRNA and mRNA sequences from RNA-seq data

     -   Merge and prepare reads for downstream analyses